Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 both).

-This means our language of expressible formulas now also includes a `∨`-operator.
+This means our language of expressible formulas now also includes a `∨`-operator - we have added set unions (`∪`) and set unions are equivalent to `∨` in the language of formulas.
 What's more, the form of our formula is now a *Conjunctive* normal form - every line is a term of `∨` and the lines are connected by `∧`:

 ```go
 type X interface { X() }